m4rshan/-DEC-dual-embedding-cross-check/README.md

 **Location:** Chennai, India
 **Contact:** raghavk.azp@gmail.com / raghavk.azp@outlook.com

 This is a conceptual instrumentation scaffold — code exists only as a reasoning aid, not as an implementation claim.
+This research is a work-in-progress.

 📄 **Full Paper (PDF):**
 `Dual Embedding Cross-Check (DEC)_ A Lightweight Method for Improving LLM Reliability Using Static Semantic Anchors.pdf`